 - Service hotline

-- GPS tracks available
+- GPS tracks available on request

 What’s Not Included

 - Visitor’s tax approx. €8-10 per person (to be paid upon arrival)

 - Travel Insurance

 Friday departures from April 16 to September 3, 2021

 Season 3: June 18 to September 3

 Season 1 Season 2 Season 3 Twin/double $ 1432 £ 796 $ 1,372 € 898 NZ$ 1552 kr 9318 $ 1,094 $ 1544 £ 858 $ 1,479 € 968 NZ$ 1673 kr 10044 $ 1,179 $ 1592 £ 885 $ 1,524 € 998 NZ$ 1725 kr 10356 $ 1,216 Single surcharge $ 365 £ 203 $ 350 € 229 NZ$ 396 kr 2376 $ 279 $ 365 £ 203 $ 350 € 229 NZ$ 396 kr 2376 $ 279 $ 365 £ 203 $ 350 € 229 NZ$ 396 kr 2376 $ 279